Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Langevin model

 \section{Langevin model}

-We consider $N$ monodisperse frictionless soft particles (mass $m$ and diameter $d$ of each particle), which are suspended in a fluid (the viscosity $\eta_0$) and are confined in a three-dimensional cubic box with the linear size $L$ as shown in Fig.~\ref{fig:setup}.
+We consider $N$ monodisperse frictionless soft particles (mass $m$ and diameter $d$ of each particle), which are suspended in a solvent (the viscosity $\eta_0$) and are confined in a three-dimensional cubic box with the linear size $L$ as shown in Fig.~\ref{fig:setup}.
 We assume that the contact force between particles is described by the harmonic potential

-for $r>r_\mathrm{min}$, where $r$ represents the inter-particle distance and $\varepsilon$ represents the energy scale to characterize the repulsive interaction, $\Theta(x)$ defined as $\Theta(x)=1$ ($x\ge 0$) and $0$ ($x<0$) is the step function.
-We also assume the existence of an inner-hard core at $r=r_\mathrm{min}$ for the theoretical analysis; however, we do not take into account the inner-hard-core for the Langevin simulation.
-Although clustering effects caused by attractive interactions between particles cannot be ignored in realistic situations, such effects are suppressed if the particles are charged~\cite{Derjaguin41,Verwey,Israelachvili}.
-In addition, particles are prevented from clustering if the temperature is sufficiently high~\cite{Kawasaki14,Hayakawa19,Bossis89,Mari15}.
+where $r$ is the inter-particle distance and $\varepsilon$ is the energy scale to characterize the repulsive interaction, and $\Theta(x)$ is the step function satisfying $\Theta(x)=1$ ($x\ge 0$) and $0$ ($x<0$).
+Although clustering effects caused by attractive interactions between particles cannot be ignored in realistic situations, such effects are suppressed if particles are charged~\cite{Derjaguin41,Verwey,Israelachvili} or if the temperature is high enough~\cite{Kawasaki14,Hayakawa19,Bossis89,Mari15}.